kraftaa/kraftaa.github.io/_posts/2024-12-20-from-postgres-to-athena-rust.md

 ```shell
 let products = products_dsl::products.load::<Product>(&conn).unwrap();
 ```
-is part of a query using _Diesel_, an _ORM (Object-Relational Mapper)_ library for interacting with databases in Rust, which allows to interact with a relational database using the programming language's objects instead of writing raw SQL queries.
+is part of a query using _Diesel_, an _ORM (Object-Relational Mapper)_ library for interacting with databases in Rust, which allows to interact with a relational database using the programming language's objects (e.g. structs) instead of writing raw SQL queries.
+Diesel ensures structs match database schema with implementing trait *_Queryable_* for the struct.
+It generates the necessary code to convert a row from a database table into an instance of the struct.
+The struct fields must match the columns in the database table (in name and type)
 This line brings into scope the _DSLs (Domain-Specific Languages)_ for interacting with tables in the database.
 Diesel uses DSLs to generate SQL queries and map the results to Rust types.
-The _products::dsl, orders::dsl_ etc refer to the corresponding tables, and I'm giving them aliases (orders_dsl, users_dsl, ...) for convenience.
+The _products::dsl, orders::dsl_ etc refer to the corresponding tables, and I'm giving them aliases (_orders_dsl, users_dsl_, ...) for convenience and loading, filtering using DSL methods.

-_products_dsl::products_
+**_products_dsl::products**_

-_products_dsl_ is the alias created for _products::dsl_. _Diesel_ automatically generates a _products_ variable (referring to the products table in the database) within this DSL module, which represents the table in the database.
+_products_dsl_ is the alias created for _products::dsl_. _Diesel_ automatically generates a _products_ variable (referring to the _products_ table in the database) within this DSL module, which represents the table in the database.

 ``.load::<Product>()`` is a Diesel method used to execute the query and load the results into a collection of Rust structs `Vec<Product>`.

-_Product_ is a _Rust_ struct representing the schema of the products table (i.e., it maps the columns of the _products_ table to fields in the _Product_ struct).
+_Product_ is a _Rust_ struct representing the schema of the _products_ table (i.e., it maps the columns of the _products_ table to fields in the _Product_ struct).

 _&conn_ is a reference to a database connection, which is used to execute the query against the database.
-This connection is established using Diesel’s connection API (e.g., _PgConnection_ for PostgreSQL).
+This connection is established using Diesel’s connection API ( _PgConnection_ for PostgreSQL).

 _.unwrap()_ is used to unwrap the _Result_ returned by ``load::<Product>()``.
 This method will either return the query results (if successful) or panic if there was an error.
 Usually it is discouraged to use `unwrap` in production code unless I am certain that the query will succeed, as it causes the program to panic on an error.
 We were using `unwrap` as wanted the program to panic and stop running, which will give us a clear sign that the data was not updated.
-If I implemented it now I will rather use `expect` with the custom message but keep the panicking behaviour.
+If I implemented it now I would rather use `expect` with the custom message but keep the panicking behaviour.
 ```shell
 let products = products_dsl::products
     .load::<Product>(&conn)